30stomercury/Interaction-Aware-Attention-Network/README.md

 + A tensorflow implementation of Interaction-aware Attention Network in [An Interaction-aware Attention Network for Speech Emotion Recognition in Spoken Dialogs](https://ieeexplore.ieee.org/document/8683293/references#references)

 ## Data:
-Data disciptions of IEMOCAP please refer to [The INTERSPEECH 2018 Computational Paralinguistics Challenge](https://sail.usc.edu/iemocap/).
+Data disciptions of IEMOCAP please refer to [here](https://sail.usc.edu/iemocap/).

 ## Requirements
 Some required libraries: